DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 constitutes the other component of a transaction.
 Once a level of visibility has been attained, finalizing the transaction demands a contact between demand and supply.
-Such contact is obvious in the case of a physical display, in a shop, but less so when the demand appears on ads or from a friend’s recommendation.
+Such contact is obvious in the case of a physical display in a shop, but less so when the demand appears on ads or from a friend’s recommendation.
 The object of the future transaction needs to be communicated between the party desiring it and the one able to provide it.